 The search to find the best group of carnival music players (the satirical songs and music are known as comparsas and chirigotas) goes on throughout the historic centre.
 Concerts take place every evening from 8 to 11pm onwards on the Plaza de la Constitución.
 You may not understand the words to the songs, but there’s always a fun atmosphere with lots of music and dancing.

 Children’s carnival – a great things to do for kids in Malaga.
 Children’s fun and games from 5-8pm on Plaza de la Constitución.
-Also noon to 2pm on Thursday 18 February.
 Check out other things to do with children in Malaga.

 Kids’ Carnival Parade – from 6pm taking a circular route from Plaza de la Constitución, along Calle Especería, Calle Nueva, Calle Puerta del Mar, Calle Martínez, up Calle Marqués de Larios back to Plaza de la Constitución and then up Calle Granada to Plaza del Carbón and Plaza del Siglo before going down Calle Molina Larios and back up to Calle Marqués de Larios and Plaza de la Constitución